-Exploring the social dimensions of
+Exploring the social complexities of

 Shark depredation, or when a shark eats a fish before it is landed by a fisher, has proven to be a frequent source of human-wildlife conflict in commercial and recreational fisheries globally.
 Such interactions can cause significant economic losses for fishers by reducing catch and increasing gear expenses, and can be very frustrating for fishers.
 Consequently, sharks are increasingly being perceived as a nuisance.
 Although work to quantify shark depredation is increasing, beyond basic economic impacts, the social dimensions of shark depredation haven't been looked at.
 By interviewing recreational and commercial fishers in Queensland, this project seeks to explore stakeholders' perceptions, experiences, priorities, and values surrounding management of shark depredation.